leohe888/UAV-DDPG/README.md

 ## Citation

+If you find UAV-DDPG useful or relevant to your project and research, please kindly cite our paper:

 	@article{wang2021computation,
   		title={Computation offloading optimization for UAV-assisted mobile edge computing: a deep deterministic policy gradient approach}, author={Wang, Yunpeng and Fang, Weiwei and Ding, Yi and Xiong, Naixue},